keestu/keestu/README.md

 - 👋 Hi, I’m @keestu
 - 👀 I’m interested in progress
-- 🌱 I’m currently learning to be an conqueror
+- 🌱 I’m currently learning to be a harmoniser
-- 💞️ I’m looking to collaborate on taking the leap of faith
+- 💞️ I’m looking to collaborate on Cyber awareness
 - 📫 How to reach me ...

 <!---